Looking for a job can take a long time. But you can also find a job quickly. In Oxfordshire, unemployment is low.

 Young people may feel that a lack of experience or confidence is a problem.
 But employers understand and value the benefits young people bring to the workplace.
 These include:

 - fewer obligations and greater availability

 When employers are asked what they look for younger workers, one thing they always say is that you must be work ready.

 Getting work ready

-To be work ready, employers say that you need to get these five things right:
+To be work ready, employers say that these 5 things help:

-Take action: Young person, looking for a job in Oxfordshire?
-Sign up for our Hot Jobs newsletter and get exciting apprenticeships, jobs and other opportunities delivered to your inbox weekly.
+Take action: Any young person looking for a job in Oxfordshire can sign up for our weekly Hot Jobs newsletter for exciting apprenticeships, training and jobs opportunities.

 Get work ready online